raeyo/2019_GIST_ROBOTICS_GROUP5/README.md

   - set the trash(lego) orientation : use extra equipment
 # How to Improve Task
 - more delicate image processing or deep learning algorithm to detect all trashes and recognize them.
+  - we only find lego from ceiling image and raspicam
+  - use raspicam to recognize is fail and also there is many errors when detect only lego
-- more precise transform equation(uwb_to_map, ceilingImg_to_map) it's hard to get precise position of trash from image.
+- more precise transform equation(uwb_to_map, ceilingImg_to_map)
+  - it's hard to get precise position of trash from image.
 - when try each script respectively it works, but try together it's hard to work..., optimize the communication of each program is needded
   - fail to call service error
   - commend to go forward not active sometimes